I share a guest article with the author’s permission, after she’s been applying the evangelism training received from my materials.

 It seems that I was rather disengaged on the evangelism front this year.

 I’m not exactly sure why.
-I suppose it doesn’t matter why as much as how can 2009 be better.
+I suppose it doesn’t matter why as much as how can this year be better.

 It all begins with faithfulness.
 Will I live a life of determined obedience or not?